 - 5. A vessel will be berthed with reference to the appropriate Last Box Mark East or West, or, the bow and stern positions with reference to bollard positions. - 6.
 Storm Anchor Point Whenever possible the gantry cranes will be located in their storm anchor positions.
 Clear of, or mid-ships of, manoeuvring vessels. - 7.
 Weather A pilot or master may require additional measures to be taken according to the individual circumstances of each case. - 8.
-Berthing space between vessels to be a minimum of vessel's length plus 20%.
+Berthing space between vessels to be as follows: - For vessels up to 150m LOA there is to be a minimum of 15 metres (half a bollard) gap to the next vessel on the quay.
+The minimum gap of 15 metres applies at both ends of the vessel. - For vessels in excess of 150m LOA the total berthing space is to be the vessels length plus 20 percent of the largest vessel, meaning a gap of at least 10 percent of the vessels length at each end.
+For example, a 160m vessel requires a gap of 16 metres to the next vessel on the quay, a 170 metres vessel requires a gap of 17 metres.
+See diagram below for visual representation.